vivekmunde/cell/README.md

 - `publish`: A function to update the state in cell and publish the change to all the subscribers.
 - `subscribe`: A subscriber function to subscribe to the state changes.
 It returns a function to unsubscribe the subscriber from state changes.
+- `state`: A function to get the current state of the cell.

 ## Configuration